 Idea sharing in Open Professional Virtual Communities

-This survey is about participation in open professional virtual communities that give users the opportunity to voluntarily exchange ideas and work collaboratively towards common interests with their peers (such as Facebook, pages for professional interest, applying Google Drive etc.).
+This survey is about participation in open professional virtual communities that give users the opportunity to voluntarily exchange ideas and work collaboratively towards common interests with their peers (such as Facebook pages for professional interest, applying Google Drive, Idea Space etc.).
 These open professional virtual communities aim to foster collaborations beyond organizational boundaries, enabling networking and personal development of the members.

 Answering this survey will take about 15 minutes of your time.